 For details on joining Squarespace's professional community, see our guide on becoming a Squarespace partner.

 The Squarespace Marketplace is a reliable option for finding certified professionals who know the platform inside and out.
-It's best for projects that go beyond basic template customization - full builds, e-commerce setups, custom coding, and migrations.
-Compare multiple experts, check portfolios and reviews, and define your project scope clearly before hiring.
+It's best for projects that go beyond basic template customization, including full builds, e-commerce setups, custom coding, and migrations.
+Before you browse, get clear on your budget, content readiness, and what you actually need.
+Compare multiple experts, check portfolios and reviews carefully, and define your project scope clearly before hiring.
 For simple sites, DIY with Squarespace's templates is usually sufficient.

 Frequently Asked Questions